waldesem/Web-Personal-DB/README.md

 To start the application at http://localhost:5000 run the following command in your terminal:

 ```
-flask create       # create default tables and populate them with data from the classes.py file
+flask create       # create default values
 flask run          # start the application
 waitress-serve --host 127.0.0.1 --port 5000 wsgi:app  # start the waitress server
 ```

 Default user for application has name 'superadmin'.
-Default password for all app users is `88888888` Change it in first login to application.
+DEFAULT_PASSWORD for all app users is `88888888`.
+You can change it in config.py file.
+Change it in first login to application.

 ### WSGI Service